btroncone/learn-rxjs/operators/transformation/mergemap.md

   .mergeMap(makeRequest);
 ```

-If a promise is returned from the provided function, `.then` will be called with the result emitted to the outer subscriber.
+If a promise is returned from the provided function, `.then` will be called with the result emitted to the outer subscriber:

 ```js
 Observable.of(url)